- Township Services

 The Springfield Township Police Department operates on two communication systems.
 In addition to our own center, 911 calls are handled and dispatched by the Hamilton County Communication Center.
 Other emergency and non-emergency calls are handled by personnel assigned to our dispatch division.
 In addition to handling phone calls, personnel have the responsibility of dispatching and assisting our patrol officers on the street.
 Personnel assigned to this division also maintain computerized information and file reports and records for the police department.

 Advanced training of personnel is an on-going process in order to bring the latest technology and methods of crime prevention.
 Several members of the management team are graduates of the Police Executive Leadership College.
-Police Chief Robert Browder and Assistant Chief Rick Bley are also graduates of the FBI National Academy.
+Police Chief Rick Bley is also a graduate of the FBI National Academy.

 Many officers are cross-trained and certified as first-responders, meaning they are able to perform life-saving techniques in an emergency.